pgengler/ember-addon-state-bucket/README.md

 process.emberAddonStateBucket.getItemSync('key');
 ```

-NOTE: Other addons wishing to use this must be configured to run *after* this one in the `ember-addon` config section of their `package.json`.

 ## Installation

 * `git clone <repository-url>` this repository
 * `cd ember-addon-state-bucket`
 * `npm install`

+## Configuration

+Other addons wishing to use this must be configured to run *after* this one in the `ember-addon` config section of their `package.json`.

 ## Running